I have always felt a connection to the natural world, turning to plants, insects and wildlife for their teachings and natural healing properties.

 In 2011 I had the opportunity to attend a beekeeping workshop in my home town Durban, KwaZulu Natal.
 It was a practical “hands on” experience, where learning began immediately, opening hives, observing bees, and engaging in considerate beekeeping practises.
 From this time on, my admiration for these exquisite creatures grew, and I knew I was destined to work with bees.

-I am a beekeeper and wild plant forager.
-I have taken my love for bees and plants, and for re-wilding natural areas, infusing them all together to create Lulubee skin-health.
+I am a beekeeper and wild plant forager and natural dyer.
+I have taken my love for bees and plants, and for re-wilding natural areas, infusing them all together to create Lulubee.

 My husband and I are creative, industrious folk, repurposing bits and pieces and giving objects new life, turning discarded things into something more useful and handy which we utilise in our daily lives.
 Reducing our footprint on this earth to a bare minimum leaves more space for nature to expand its wings.
 Including recyclable packaging and sustainable alternatives as part of Lulubee was a decision that came easily as it complimented our own conscious living.

 Nature provides all the ingredients for the products that we offer.

 The relationship between Bees and Plants is a symbiotic one, supportive to our existence on the earth.
 South Africa is home to two sub-species: African honeybee, Apis mellifera Scutellata situated in the KwaZulu Natal region; and the Cape honeybee, Apis mellifera Capensis.

 Honeybees are responsible for pollinating a third of everything we eat.
 It is not only food crops that rely on bee pollination, plants do as well.